Startup India

 • Authorisations, fees, and fines

-The costs associated with registering a business may change depending on how it operates.
+The costs associated with registering a business may vary depending on its operational structure.
 Costs vary from one state to the next as well.
 It could also be expensive to acquire and keep up licences and approvals.

 • Inventory

-It is important to take both initial and on-going inventory costs into account.
+It is essential to consider both initial and ongoing inventory costs.

 • Remuneration of workers

 Think about your own and your team’s salaries.
-The cost of living also has an impact on salaries.
+The cost of living also affects salaries.
 Don’t forget to include the cost of recruiting and training new hires.

 • Researching the market

-Research is necessary to determine the market’s situation today.
-It is vital to gather data for use in marketing, customer service, product planning, and other sectors.
+Research is necessary to determine the current market situation.
+It is essential to gather data for use in marketing, customer service, product development, and other areas.

 • Advertising